AdobeDocs/experience-manager-64.en/help/assets/using/search-assets.md

 You can customize the Filters panel and add/remove search predicates using [search facets](../../assets/using/search-facets.md).
 To display the Filters panel, perform these steps:

 1. In the Assets user interface, tap/click ![](assets/search_icon.png) from the toolbar to display the OmniSearch box.
 1. Enter your search term and press Enter.
 Alternatively, simply press Enter without entering any search term.
+Do not enter any leading spaces else the search does not work.

 1. Tap/click the GlobalNav icon.
 The Filters panel is displayed.

    ![](assets/filters_panel-1.png)